How Gender Inequality Affects Women’s Mental Health

 It causes distorted self-concept and sense of sexuality

-As a result, people feel that they don’t have control over their lives and bodies, and that they have no right to deviate from the established norms.
-In this case, they have trouble living true to themselves and being in connection with their needs and desires.
+As a result, people feel that they don’t have control over their lives and bodies and have no right to deviate from the established norms.
+In this case, they have trouble living true to themselves and connecting with their needs and desires.